martin-eden/contents/README.md

     Sort of "ambassador" to do useful things via dreadful Firmata protocol.

     Protocol parser/compiler.
 Reimplemented in a sane way.
-I threw my previous close-to-protocol implementation and switched focus to easy-to-understand interface.
+I threw my previous close-to-protocol implementation (used in [DS3231 GUI]) and switched focus to easy-to-understand interface.

   * [ArduinoLibGenerator](https://github.com/martin-eden/ArduinoLibGenerator)
     (2024-02 ..
 2024-03)

-    Tool to generate library description file for ArduinoIDE.
-Source data for library description is structured Lua table.
+    Generate library description file for ArduinoIDE.
+Source data for library description is Lua table.

     Yo dawg i herd you dont like writing one-dimensional .ini files, not real programmers job?

+    Toy project to hone source files placement skill.

 * Embedded C++: Arduino(ATMega328P) and Esplora(ESP8266)

   Again three types of repos: codebase, completed, uncompleted.

-  Codebase is infested with early sketches.

   * [Sketchbook](https://github.com/martin-eden/arduino_sketchbook)
     (2017-07 .. )

     Personal codebase for embedded C++ projects.

-    My sketches/libraries for Arduino since start of my journey.
+    Codebase is infested with early sketches.

     I wish I can make it cleaner, but..
 But like with my Lua [workshop] progress having higher priority than maintenance.